Access the Tools Necessary for Success

 - If you need to evacuate the building, use the nearest safe exit.

-- Follow the evacuation routes on the plan and report to the Emergency Assembly Point.
+- Follow the evacuation routes on the plan (PDF) and report to the Emergency Assembly Point.

 - Remain at the Emergency Assembly Point until you receive an “all clear” or further instructions.